Top performances by amateurs at The Masters

-While no amateur has ever donned the Green Jacket, several have turned in performances that will forever be a part of Masters lore.
+While no amateur has ever donned the Green Jacket, some of their performances are part of Masters lore

 Frank Stranahan made a bold dash in the final round to tie Byron Nelson for second behind Jimmy Demaret, while Billy Joe Patton narrowly missed out on joining Ben Hogan and San Snead in a playoff in 1954.
 There was the painful final round demise of Ken Venturi in 1956, when the San Francisco native blew a four-shot lead in the final round and ultimately finished second.